 Links to relevant specialist pages off-site are welcome.

 Most images used on this site are believed to fall under the fair use defence in copyright disputes and are strictly for educational and informative purposes only.
-The majority are press photographs from a publisher’s archives.
-However, Autocade will remove any images that are subject to a copyright dispute.
+The overwhelming majority are press photographs.
+A small handful have been photographed for one of our sister publications and are subject to copyright.
+Autocade will remove any images that are subject to a copyright dispute.

-Individual entries are governed by a Creative Commons Attribution Non-profit 3·0 licence.
-Sadly, due to abuse of similar sites that we have seen, copying large sections of this site is not permitted, without the express permission of Autocade.
+Sadly, due to abuse of similar sites, copying from this site is not permitted, without the express permission of Autocade.
 You can enquire here for more information.

 Autocade is a registered trade mark of Jack Yan & Associates.